oasis-tcs/openc2-impl-https/open-impl-https.md

   3 notification  OpenC2-Event
  ```

-Since HTTPS provides a point-to-point connection between an OpenC2 Producer and Consumer, the message `from` and `to` fields are not needed for addressing.
-OpenC2 Producers and Consumers MAY populate the message headers `from` and `to` fields.
+Since HTTPS provides a point-to-point connection between an
+OpenC2 Producer and Consumer, the message `from` and `to` fields
+are not needed for addressing.
+However, OpenC2 Producers and
+Consumers MAY populate the message headers `from` and `to`
+fields.

 ## 3.4 OpenC2 Consumer as HTTP/TLS Server
-This section defines HTTP requirements that apply when the OpenC2 Consumer is the HTTP server.
+This section defines HTTP requirements that apply to the OpenC2 Consumer operating as the HTTP server.

 As the OpenC2 Consumer is the HTTP server, the Producer initiates a
 connection to a specific Consumer and directly transmits OpenC2 Messages containing Commands;